okx/okexchain-docs/docs/delegators/delegators-guide-cli.md

 ## Sending Transactions

-On OKChain testnet, the accepted denom is okt
+On OKChain testnet, the accepted denom is tokt, If you need to get tokt, you can get it [here](https://www.okex.com/drawdex).

 ### A Note on Gas and Fees